louzar/symfony-docs/quick_tour/the_big_picture.rst

 A controller is a name for a PHP function or method that handles incoming *requests* and returns *responses* (often HTML code).
-Instead of using the PHP global variables and functions (like ``$_GET`` or ``header()``) to manage these HTTP messages, Symfony uses objects: :ref:`Request<component-http-foundation-request>` and :ref:`Response<component-http-foundation-response>`.
+Instead of using the PHP global variables and functions (like ``$_GET`` or ``header()``) to manage these HTTP messages, Symfony uses objects: and :.
 The simplest possible controller might create the response by hand, based on the request::

     use Symfony\Component\HttpFoundation\Response;